 Impact

-A use‑after‑free vulnerability in the ANGLE graphics layer of Google Chrome on Windows allows a remote attacker to execute arbitrary code within the browser sandbox.
-The flaw is triggered by a specially crafted HTML page that causes a freed GPU resource to be accessed again, granting the attacker code‑execution privileges with the privileges of the Chrome process.
-The impact is high, giving an attacker the ability to run arbitrary code on the victim’s system from a malicious web page.
+A use‑after‑free vulnerability (CWE‑416) in the ANGLE graphics layer of Google Chrome on Windows allows a remote attacker to execute arbitrary code within the browser sandbox.
+The flaw, also related to CWE‑825—improper restriction of operations— is triggered by a specially crafted HTML page that causes a freed GPU resource to be accessed again, giving the attacker code‑execution capabilities with the privileges of the Chrome process.

 Affected Systems

 Google Chrome installations on Windows that are older than version 149.0.7827.53 are affected.
-The flaw exists in the ANGLE component used by Chrome on Windows only, and does not impact other operating systems or non‑Chromium browsers.
+The ANGLE component used by Chrome on Windows is the only location of the bug; other operating systems or non‑Chromium browsers are not impacted.

 Risk and Exploitability

-The CVSS base score of 8.8 indicates a high severity vulnerability.
-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog, which suggests no documented exploitation in the wild so far.
-The likely attack vector is a remote, crafted HTML page served over HTTP/HTTPS; the attacker needs the victim to visit the malicious page to trigger the flaw.
-While exploitation requires a specific payload, the high CVSS score and absence of mitigating controls in affected builds represent a realistic risk to users who have not applied the latest patch.
+The CVSS base score of 8.8 indicates a high severity.
+The EPSS score is below 1%, showing a very low but nonzero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, suggesting no documented wild exploitation to date.
+The likely attack vector is a remote crafted HTML page served over HTTP or HTTPS; the attacker needs the victim to visit the malicious page to trigger the flaw.
+Exploitation requires a specific payload, but the high CVSS score alone indicates a realistic risk for users who have not applied the latest patch.

 OpenCVE Enrichment